department-of-veterans-affairs/vets-website/va-gov/pages/claim-or-appeal-status.md

 - A verified **ID.me** account that you can create here on VA.gov

 **Note:** If you use DS Logon, you'll need to verify your identity online as part of our sign-in process.

-Please see the blue sign-in module above to learn more about signing in, creating or upgrading an account, and verifying your identity.

 </div>
 </div>